enigma-vh/Pathfinding-Visualizer/README.md

 # PATHFINDING AND MAZE GENERATION VISUALIZER
 This is a React application to visualize Pathfinding Algorithms and Maze Generation Algorithms.
 Feel free to fork or download this project so you could try it out and use this code as a foundation to create an even-better Pathfinding Visualizer :grin:.

-You can also visit this link to experiment with the Visualizer: https://ho-pathfinding-visualizer.netlify.app
+You can also visit this link to experiment with the Visualizer(https://ho-pathfinding-visualizer.netlify.app)

 ## Preview (A* Search Algorithm with Random Maze):